cdl-geneseo/geneseo-dictionary/Q/Quarters.md

 # Quarters

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Quarters

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.)
 Drinking game in which one bounces quarters into a cup.
 My favorite drinking game is definitely quarters.
 Source: Dictionary of Geneseo English 2006.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.